gruns/undent/README.md

           {emailAddr}

-        Welcome to the family.
-We'd love to hear from you; please email us and say hi!''')
+        We'd love to hear from you; please email us and say hello!''')

    return email
 ```